 Background: Developing high-quality clinical practice guidelines (CPGs) requires rigorous and transparent methodology with updating in due time for optimum healthcare decisions.
 The development of CPGs in Taiwan is booming, and the guideline development methodologies are diverse.
 The quality of CPGs has yet to be systematically evaluated.

 Objectives: To systematically review the quality of evidence-based CPGs developed in Taiwan.

-Methods: Using “Guideline” [Publication Type], “Guidelines” as keywords, search for Cochrane, PubMed, EMBASE, CINAHL, international guideline website, Government Research Bulletin, 2 Chinese databases, and Google Scholar.
-For developed CPGs, The Appraisal of Guidelines for Research and Evaluation Instrument (AGREE II) was used for evaluation by two researchers with a third expert in case of ≧ 3 points difference in score.
+Methods: Using “Guideline” [Publication Type] and “Guidelines” as keywords, Cochrane, PubMed, Embase, CINAHL, international guideline website, Government Research Bulletin, two Chinese databases and Google Scholar were searched.
+For developed CPGs, The Appraisal of Guidelines for Research and Evaluation Instrument (AGREE II) was used for evaluation by two researchers with a third expert in case of a ≥3-point difference in score.

-Conclusions: Due to the lack of a CPGs coordinating center, there is still room for improvement in Taiwan's CPGs development.
-For CPGs projects funded by government agencies, it is challenging to promote CPGs application and update due to a lack of funding and staffing at the end of the project.
-Establishing a national-level guideline development center, promoting Evidence-based CPGs Development Methodologies and developing a sustainable funding method to support high-quality CPGs development on essential health issues are the goals for future efforts.
+Conclusions: Due to the lack of a CPG coordinating center, there is still room for improvement in Taiwan’s CPG development.
+For CPG projects funded by government agencies, it is challenging to promote the application and updating of CPGs owing to a lack of funding and staffing at the end of the project.
+Establishing a national-level guideline development center, promoting evidence-based CPG development methodologies and developing a sustainable funding method to support high-quality CPG development on essential health issues are the goals for future efforts.

 Patient, public and/or healthcare consumer involvement: Not applicable.